Samehadar/my-http4s/README.md

 as input and returning a response as output.

 Not a new idea.
 Rack in Ruby and many other frameworks take a similar approach.
-The difference with http4s is that the function must be pure and side effect free.
+The difference with http4s is that the function should be pure and side effect free.

 Side effects are deferred to "the end of the world", Haskell style.
-To Achieve this purity, Cats and Cats-effects are used extensively.
+To Achieve this Cats and Cats-effects are used extensively.

 In addition to Cats the following libraries have been added as dependencies: